A year of Poznan Scala User Group

 Corporate attitude does not help

 Jacek must have been terrified during our first Skype call.
-Definitively, I was terrified after the call because I realized how many corporate behaviors I managed to incorporate in my private life.
-I am not sure how many times during that call we said something is impossible because we are still waiting for an email response, someone else’s decision, etc. Busy waiting is a thing in real life too!
+I was terrified after the call because I realized how many corporate behaviors I managed to incorporate in my private life.
+I am not sure how many times we said something is impossible because we are still waiting for an email response, someone else’s decision, etc. Busy waiting is a thing in real life too!

 You do not need to be an expert